victor-david/gradient-editor/README.md

 from the Extended WPF Toolkit™ Community Edition project and use those.

 ##Screenshots

+This screenshot shows the editing of a linear gradient brush that has 9 gradient stops (or bands).
+Some of the bands have been resized to be smaller or larger than the initial default.

 ![WPF Gradient Editor Screenshot 1](http://media.victordavid.com/img/wpfge/screenshot1.png)

+This screenshot shows how the start and end point sliders have been adjusted to create a linear brush in another direction.
+Band dividers have been turned off in order to see the gradient better.

 ![WPF Gradient Editor Screenshot 2](http://media.victordavid.com/img/wpfge/screenshot2.png)